This topic describes how to install and configure the LEADTOOLS Medical Web Viewer Demo.

 dbowner role is the quickest but is not recommended for production due to obvious security concerns.

-If using Windows authentication, you will need a Windows user account, a SQL login for the Windows user account, and a SQL user account mapped to the SQL login associated with the Windows user account.
+Using Windows authentication requires a Windows user account, a SQL login for the Windows user account, and a SQL user account mapped to the SQL login associated with the Windows user account.

 Ensure the Windows user account is set up with access to the following items: